Welcome, friends! Below are resources for teaching the Kindness Curriculum.

 Sounds on the Farm

 Lesson 5 includes a “listening walk.”
 Included below is a 2-minute track filled with farm-animal sounds.
 The bell rings two different times, inviting the kids to “freeze.”
-At the end the bell sounds three times to invite kids back to the circle, where they can share what animals they heard.
+At the end the bell sounds three times to invite kids back to the circle, where they can share what animals sounds they heard.

 The “Caring” song needn’t be sung.
 It can be spoken.
 The words hold an important message.
 It’s easiest to learn the signs by watching and practicing.
 No need to get things “just right.”
 Allow for imperfection, laughter, and play.